 Q. At the party when Q goes to talk with Lacey in the bathtub, you describe her as wearing a sleeveless t-shirt.
 What is a sleeveless t-shirt?

-But anyway, I imagined one of those scoop-necked cotton tops with relatively narrow straps, I think.
+A. I imagined one of those scoop-necked cotton tops with relatively narrow straps, I think.
 The pleasure of writing from Q’s perspective is that you don’t need to use particularly precise language when it comes to girl clothes, because what the hell does he know about girl clothes?

 Questions about Symbols and Metaphors